seananthonycarter/dotnetcore-xp-sxa-demo/README.md

 ## TODO and Known Issues
 > [!CAUTION]
 > This is not a starter project, rather it's an example of the approach you might take to create your own starter project using similar steps.
-Currently it works in editing host mode using the Skateboard demo from XM Cloud :
+Currently it works in editing host mode using the Skateboard demo featured in XM Cloud :

 ![Experience Editor](experience-editing.jpg?raw=true "Experience Editor with XM Cloud Demo")